Namikelwa/Bioinformatics-Internship/RNA-seq cheatsheet.md

-# RNA-seq ANALYSIS
+# RNA-seq basic analysis steps

-RNA-seq is used for differential gene expression data analysis.It offers transcriptional profiling of data dteps ivolved to do the analsis:
+RNA-seq is used for differential gene expression data analysis.It offers transcriptional profiling of data
+Steps involved to do the analysis:

 ## Obtaining data
-Raw data can be obtained from online repositories/databases i.e NCBI If for instance you have many datasets you can access the accession lists using esearch together with your experiment id on the command line or you can go to the database i.e NCBI select the datasets and download the acc numbers into a txt file.
+Raw data can be obtained from online repositories/databases i.e NCBI
+If for instance you have many datasets you can access the accession lists using esearch together with your experiment id on the command line or you can go to the database i.e NCBI select the datasets and download the acc numbers into a txt file.
-Then the data can be downloaded with the help of commandline arguments wget,fastq-dump,fasterq-dump
+Then the data can be downloaded with the help of commandline arguments *wget,fastq-dump,fasterq-dump*

 Fetching raw data from NCBI
 The first step is to download the accession list into a txt file from the command line using **esearch**
 ```
 esearch -db sra -query <input exp id> | efetch --format runinfo | cut -d "," -f 1 > SraAccList.txt # provide the txt output file